wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

   }
 {% endhighlight %}

-If your language supports a `foreach` style iteration where the value itself is bound to a local variable instead of using an index, these could both be re-written in this manner.
+If your language supports a `foreach` style iteration (`for x of y` in ES6) where the value itself is bound to a local variable instead of using an index, these could both be re-written using that.

 Both these cases have a striking amount of similarity.
 Hopefully you've noticed this at some point as well.
 In fact, almost every line of each of these two cases are the same